 Ghostrunner has 17 levels.
 Most of these are of the standard variety and three are boss battles.
 They’re far from equal in both length and difficulty.
 Many are fifteen minutes long, but some can take as long as an hour when memorization and trial-and-error are included.
 It’s not abnormal to die over 100 times in a longer level.
 As for a difficulty curve, I feel that the game has a pretty poor one.
 The first third of the game felt a lot harder to me, as I don’t think it does a particularly good job of building you up alongside the mechanics it introduces.
 You just have to learn the hard way and take the beatings.
 Once you finally get everything beaten into you, the game gets much easier.
 I died over 300 times in the first boss battle because I didn’t see that there were grappling hooks at the top of a section and because I simply never used a skill that was absolutely necessary to master to pass the second part, as the game never gave me a good reason to use it.

 I was astounded when later levels ended up being cakewalks.
 Sometimes you’ll get a level that’s really easy and then the next one will be aggravatingly difficult.
 The sections in one might mostly be fair, only for you to find a more poorly-designed section later on.
 The second and third boss fights, in particular, are shockingly easy.
 Ghostrunner spends its entire narrative hyping up the last boss, only for her to be a simple, checkpointed fight with extremely telegraphed attacks and an underwhelming formula.
 There’s one last level after the final fight, though, and it’s one of the most tedious, obnoxious ones in the game.
-It has wall-running sections that go on way, way too long and there’s absolutely no enemies or puzzles to break them up.
+It has wall-running sections that go on way, way too long and there are absolutely no enemies or puzzles to break them up.
 Some levels have unique puzzles in them, especially early on, that are kind of interesting, but they never pop up again and are a bit of a missed opportunity.
 Similarly, I feel like some of the enemy types are conspicuously underutilized, where you’ll meet them and then hardly ever see them again.

 Ghostrunner‘s visuals are lovely though, even if most of the levels take place in generic cyber-industrial areas.
 The textures are excellent, and the game has a great aesthetic.
 The movement and action are also extremely smooth and unique.
 However, the game has an uneven difficulty curve, some underwhelming boss battles, and is very frustrating much of the time.
 The game was obviously much easier on a second playthrough, but I still found many sections to be tedious and wanted to get them over with.
 Once you’re done with the campaign, your options are to play it again or nothing.
 There’s just nothing else to do if you’re not into speedrunning.
 The game took me about 10 hours, although more skilled players than myself will be able to complete it in less, plus there are plenty of collectibles to find if you’re so inclined.
 To be sure, this is a good game, but I expected it to be more balanced and fun than it ended up being.
 The “git gud” crowd will probably have a field day bragging about how easy it is on message boards, though.